laboratoire écologie et art pour une société en transition

 researching, imagining, building

-Since autumn 2022, Maria Lucia Cruz Correia, least’s artist-in-residence Maxime Gorbatchevsky and the team at least have been meeting regularly with students from Collège Sismondi to reflect on new ways of living and acting together in order to tackle climate change.
+From autumn 2022 to end of 2023, Maria Lucia Cruz Correia, least’s artist-in-residence Maxime Gorbatchevsky and the team at least met regularly with students from Collège Sismondi to reflect on new ways of living and acting together in order to tackle climate change.
 The students were introduced to these issues by experts from different disciplines (engineering, biology, architecture, permaculture, nutrition, performance).
 The students were then involved in the hands-on construction of amenities for the island based on their models, while the floating structure was built in cooperation with carpenters and young apprentices from Ateliers ABX.

 a school surrounded by water